THEFZNKHAN/gram-saver/README.md

 ## Features

-- Download Instagram stories and reels by providing the URL.
+- Download Instagram reels by providing the URL.
+- Download Instagram stories by providing the Username.
+- Download Youtube videos and audios by providing the URL.
 - Utilizes Material UI for a clean and user-friendly interface.
 - Simple input field and download button for easy usability.